 There are many things to be found in the strange twins of this doctor and the tall blonde; these may have been some of them.

 PICTURES AT THE EXHIBITION, OR: THE MUSEUM SEQUENCE

 What follows might be the film’s best scene, certainly its most justly famous, a lengthy piece where we get a very intimate sense of Kate Miller – all without dialogue.
 By the time Kate leaves the picture, we think we know her well – not in terms of the mundane specifics that movies too often dwell on, such as age, occupation, birthplace, but some central substance of who this woman is, making her death, and the pain of her death, keenly felt.
 Re-watching the movie will shock the viewer at how few lines Kate has – there is the dialogue in the brief scene with her son, the dialogue with her psychiatrist, and that’s it.
-Movies are images over all else, and the director makes this case as forcefully as he ever has, right here.
+Movies are images over all else, and Brian De Palma makes this case as forcefully as he ever has, right here.
 That it all works is a tribute to the director, but also the actress, who is able to convey so much of this woman through small, delicate expressions.
 A side note: the museum is ostensibly New York’s Met – it was, in fact, filmed at the museum of Philadelphia, a place where another notable director spent some time relaxing during his hard days in that hard city.

 The sequence opens with the statue of Diana by Saint-Guadens, a very apt one for a woman who is both hunting and hunted.

 She sits down at a bench, passing the time, looks up at a painting: “West Interior”, by Alex Katz.